About

 Since its beginning in November 1986, the ARIC study has been all about connections.
 The connection between health behaviors and heart disease.
 The connection between aging and memory.
 The connection between residents and their communities.
 And the connection between participants and the ARIC study and staff.

-As a Washington County native, 26+ year ARIC staff member, and the daughter of an ARIC participant, I believe I understand and value the importance of these connections.
-For most of the ARIC participants, the connection to our community and to each other is strong.
-For some ARIC participants, the desire to improve and connect the health of our community was the reason they originally enrolled in ARIC.
-For others, the thought of providing a legacy of health information for future generations was such an important concept that they are willing to continue to give of their time and effort for many years.
+As a Washington County native, 34+ year ARIC staff member, and the daughter of an ARIC participant, I understand and value the importance of these connections.
+For ARIC participants, the connection to our community and to each other is strong.
+For some ARIC participants, the desire to improve the health of our community was the reason they originally enrolled in ARIC.
+For others, the thought of providing a legacy of health information for future generations was such an important concept that they have been willing to continue to give of their time and effort for over 38 years.

-The ARIC study has an ongoing 30 year connection with each and every one of our participants.
-We don’t take this connection lightly.
-It requires a continued and concentrated effort to participate in a long-term study.
+The ARIC study has an ongoing connection with each and every one of our participants - we don’t take this connection lightly.
+We know that it requires a continued and concentrated effort to participate in a long-term study.
 But we also understand the vital role that every individual participant fills in this study.
 An ARIC participant, once enrolled, can never be replaced.

-As we move forward into our seventh ARIC visit, I am excited to continue our connection with the ARIC participants.
-The ARIC Visit 7 is collecting information on many aspects of participant health that we have previously covered, as well as adding a few additional procedures.
+As we move forward in our eleventh ARIC visit, I am excited to continue our connection with the ARIC participants.
+The ARIC Visit 11 is collecting information on many aspects of participant health that we have previously covered, as well as adding additional procedures.
 We will also continue to connect with participants twice a year by phone for their follow-up questions.
-We hope that the participants will enjoy the continuation of these calls and visits as much as our staff enjoys seeing and talking with them.
+We hope that participants will enjoy the continuation of these calls and visits as much as our staff enjoys seeing and talking with them.

 We can never thank the ARIC participants enough for their commitment to the ARIC study.
-Their legacy of participation will live on in the articles and journals written with their data, always connecting them with the overall ARIC goal – participating today for better health tomorrow.
+Their legacy of participation will live on in the articles and journals written with their data, always connecting them with the overall ARIC goal – research with heart.

 Comstock Center Operations Director